 Python Plunge is fun (the straight orange one in the background).
 But I miss Gator Gorge.

-Here are the reviews of all the Resteraunts at Six Flags Magic Mountain.
+Here are the reviews of all the resteraunts at Six Flags Magic Mountain.
 At Six Flags Magic Mountain, there are never certain resteraunts I go to each time I visit.
 I just eat wherever.
 Hell, For a while, we would just walk down to the Wendys or local gas station.
 But we don't even do that anymore.
 Nowadays, we just drive and eat somewhere in Valencia.
-I suppose the best food in the park would be J.B's BBQ.
+I suppose the best food in the park would be Ace O' Clubs.
 Now I only ate here twice.
 Once as an employee and once as a guest.
 As an employee, they were grilling the Tritip Sandwhiches they served at an employee picnic, and they were really freaking good.
 However, as a guest, it wasn't that good.
 The bun was pretty stale and the meat didn't seem that fresh.
-Truely a bummer since this replaced a much better BBQ called Longhorns, which served much higher quality BBQ.
+Truly a bummer since this replaced a much better BBQ called Longhorns, which served much higher quality BBQ.
 Unfortunetly, that place had to close since the resteraunt went out of buisness. =( While Six Flags Magic Mountain does have typical amusement park crap and high prices for that crap, if you're lucky, they may give you decent food.

 Good as an employee.
 Mediocre as a guest.